jz393/jz393.github.io/writing/5-wellness-in-modernity.md

 With enough sessions, I got better.
 I overcame the initial shin splints and bought myself a pair of HOKA shoes.
 I maintained a steady routine: trekking to the Google gym during breaks between afternoon meetings, changing into workout clothes, and running a mile straight on the treadmill while occasionally answering pings on my phone.

 However, in parallel with my dietary journey, with the stress and sleep deprivation building up, I simply lost the energy to care.
 My cortisol levels were through the roof, and I didn’t feel like messing with them even further.
-For a few months, all I could manage was the occasional walk while zoning out and blasting music in the background—still better than nothing, though.
+For a few months, all I could manage was the occasional walk while zoning out and blasting music in the background.
+Still better than nothing, though.

 After leaving Google, I got a gym membership and started running on the treadmills again.
 Thankfully, the initial progress I made wasn’t completely lost; I could still run a mile straight without getting too out of breath.
 I learned more about the cardio zones and decided that a mix of zones 2 and 3 was best suited to my needs.

 I must admit, though, going to the gym every day was really boring.
-The place is dull and filled with monotonous *gym bros*.
-Also, the drive took nearly 30 minutes each way.
+The drive took nearly 30 minutes each way.
 I quickly got tired of it and instead opted for hikes at the Stanford Dish (much closer to where I live).
 I was walking instead of running, but many parts were extremely steep, and my heart rate rose enough to match a mile of running.
 Furthermore, the hills were breathtakingly scenic, and I enjoyed being in the sun.

 For several weeks, hiking at the Dish became the extent of my exercise routine.
 Unfortunately, the constant uphill climb and the lack of concentrated cardio brought some setbacks.
 My baseline glucose levels rose significantly without a change in diet, and my VO2max scores tanked.
 My feet also started to hurt all the time.